wavefrontHQ/docs/pages/doc/csp_supported_integrations.md

 ---
-title: Integrations Supported for VMware Cloud Services Subscriptions
+title: How Integration Authentication Works
 keywords: integrations
 tags:
 sidebar: doc_sidebar
 permalink: integrations_onboarded_subscriptions.html
-summary: Learn about the list of integrations supported for Operations for Applications subscriptions onboarded to VMware Cloud services.
+summary: Learn which integrations work with VMware Cloud services API tokens and server to server OAuth apps and which still require Operations for Applications service accounts and API tokens.
 ---

 ## Subscription Types

 Starting July 3, 2023, VMware Aria Operations for Applications is a service on the VMware Cloud services platform.
 After this date, we support two types of subscriptions: Operations for Applications subscriptions **onboarded** to the VMware Cloud services platform and **original** subscriptions.
 Original subscriptions are the existing ones and they remain as is until they migrate to VMware Cloud services.

+For best performance, when you set up most of our integrations, it is recommended to use the Wavefront proxy.
+The Wavefront proxy ingests metrics and forwards them to Operations for Applications in a secure, fast, and reliable manner.
+When your Operations for Applications service **is onboarded** to the VMware Cloud services platform you have the following choices for the proxy authentication:

+* Use OAuth App authentication (recommended):

+  You must use the credentials (client ID and client secret) of an existing server to server app which has the **Proxies** service role assigned and is added to the VMware Cloud organization running the service.
+You must also provide the ID of the VMware Cloud organization running the service.

+  If you don’t have a server to server app already, you can create one in the VMware Cloud Services Console.
+For details, see [How to use OAuth 2.0 for server to server apps](https://docs.vmware.com/en/VMware-Cloud-services/services/Using-VMware-Cloud-Services/GUID-327AE12A-85DB-474B-89B2-86651DF91C77.html) in the VMware Cloud services documentation.

+* Use API Token authentication:

+  The API token must be generated in the VMware Cloud Services Console by an active user account.
+It also must have the **Proxies** service role assigned.
+For more information, see [How do I generate API tokens](https://docs.vmware.com/en/VMware-Cloud-services/services/Using-VMware-Cloud-Services/GUID-E2A3B1C1-E9AD-4B00-A6B6-88D31FCDDF7C.html).

+* Use an Operations for Applications [service account](csp_service_accounts.html):

+  A service account uses an Operations for Applications API token to authenticate.
+As a user with the **Admin** service role, you can create a service account with the **Proxies** permission and generate an API token for it.
+Then, you can set up the Wavefront proxy in your integration to pass the API token of the service account.
+For information about service accounts, see [Manage Service Accounts in Operations for Applications on VMware Cloud Services](csp_service_accounts.html).
+To understand how you can manage the API tokens for service accounts, see [Managing the Operations for Applications API Tokens for a Service Account](csp_api_tokens.html#managing-the-operations-for-applications-api-tokens-for-a-service-account).

 ## Unaffected Integrations

-The following integrations are working as expected no matter whether your Operations for Applications service is onboarded to VMware Cloud services platform or not.
+The following integrations are working as before no matter whether your Operations for Applications service is onboarded to VMware Cloud services platform or not.

 ### Cloud Integrations